 Past convictions can be expunged to help you better your future.
 Often, a criminal record can be a barrier to certain schooling, obtaining licenses, and certain employment.
-Sean F. Leslie, Attorney at Law can help expunge your criminal convictions and clear your record.
+The Leslie Legal Group can help expunge your criminal convictions and clear your record.
 If you have been convicted of a felony, then we will first work to reduce the felony to a misdemeanor prior to obtaining an expungement.
 In many cases, this is an easy process, and all you will need to do is provide your name, date of birth, and the court in which you were convicted.
 And you may never have to go to court to clear your record.
 We have handled hundreds of criminal record expungements for clients in and out of San Diego.

 Expungement: What You Should Understand